 It’s warmer here than it was earlier in the month (34F this morning and set to go up into the low 40s, hooray!), but still not the kind of weather where we can spend a lot of time outside.
-Here are some of the ways we stay active indoors.
+Here are some of our favorite fun active indoors activities for toddlers.

 - Dancing: I love this one because it’s simple and easy.
 Put on some fun music and improvise.
 I’m a terrible dancer, but my kids are too young to know it.